neighbourhoodie/aws-couchwatch/README.md

   --version       Show version number                                  [boolean] --url, -u       URL for the CouchDB cluster to scan.
                                [default: "http://admin:password@localhost:5984"]
-  --interval, -i  Interval between scanning for metrics in milliseconds.
+  --scanDb, -s    Scan each database in addition to each node.  [default: false] --interval, -i  Interval between scanning for metrics in milliseconds.
 ```